 Analogously, lateral jitter of the receiving system effectively changes the offset between the two beams at the detector without changing their geometric path length.
-The resulting total lateral jitter coupling originates from non-geometric effects only, and is linear (Sec.~\ref{sec: SR-arbitrary_pivot_identical_Gaussians}).
+The resulting total lateral jitter coupling originates from non-geometric effects only, and is linear (Sec.~\ref{sec: non_geom offset equal beam RS lateral}).

-This is different for the lateral jitter of a test mass, where the test mass moves into or out of the beam path.
+This is different for the lateral jitter of a mirror, that moves into or out of the beam path.
 This shortens or elongates the beams' optical path length.
-On the other hand, the lateral jitter induces only negligible non-geometric TTL coupling effects since the reflected beam neither tilts nor significantly shifts in a lateral direction (Sec.~\ref{sec: non_geom offset equal beam TM}).
+On the other hand, the lateral jitter induces only negligible non-geometric TTL coupling effects since the reflected beam neither tilts nor significantly shifts in a lateral direction (Sec.~\ref{sec: non_geom offset equal beam TM lateral}).

-For both considered systems, a lateral offset between the centre of rotation and the point of reflection (angular test mass jitter) or point of detection (angular receiver jitter), respectively, induces linear TTL coupling \cite{G21}.
+For both considered systems, a lateral offset between the centre of rotation and the point of reflection (angular mirror jitter) or point of detection (angular receiver jitter), respectively, induces linear TTL coupling \cite{G21}.
 This coupling is fully geometric since any non-geometric signal contributions are negligible, see Secs.~\ref{sec: SR-arbitrary_pivot_identical_Gaussians} and \ref{sec: non_geom offset equal beam TM}.
 Therefore, applying a lateral shift of the respective centre of rotation can be used to counteract other linear angular TTL coupling effects.

 In summary, these presented TTL mechanisms can be used to counteract the overall TTL coupling even if the single underlying effects are unknown.
 This has been proven efficient in experiments (e.g.\ \cite{Troebs2018, Chwalla2020, LeePhD}).